 “England and America are two countries separated by one language”

-This quote is widely attributed to George Bernard Shaw but we’ve given it a CTO Academy twist by describing that crucial relationship between CEO and CTO as ….
+We’ve given it a CTO Academy twist by adapting it to that crucial relationship between CEO and CTO ….

 We’ve worked with hundreds of technology leaders from around the world and no matter the geography or sector, the challenges they face are often quite consistent and many revolve around communication.